finnluii/weathers-with-her/README.md

+### Running the Project
+Navigate to the root weathers-with-her repository, and run `npm start`. `localhost:3000` will automatically open.

 ### Resources
 Weather API, list of city codes: OpenWeatherMap

 <!-- This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts